-International undergraduate and master's degree students may take vacation for either an 8-week session or a 16-week semester.
+International undergraduate and master's degree students may take vacation for either an 8-week session or a 16-week semester with a required 60 day minimum advance approval.
 International doctorate students may take vacation for an 8-week session only.
 All vacation requests must be submitted to CMU through the LOA/Vacation Status Change Request Form.
 Failure to return on the indicated return date, may result in dismissal from the University.
 Students seeking a Vacation must consult with and gain pre-approval from the Designated School Official prior to submitting the form to the Registrar.
 Requests for vacation must request it at least 60 days prior to the session start date.